Create and manage funds

 Want to watch a video before you get started?
 No problem!
 This three-minute video will show you the steps in this article in action.

-Create or edit a fund
+Create a fund

-Select Manage in the top navigation.
+Select the Manage page in the top navigation in Giving.

 Select the Funds tab on the left.

-Select Open a new fund.
+Select New fund.

 In the Name box, give the fund a short, but descriptive, name.